 History of the Center

-The road to the Federal Preservation Center (FPC) at the NLR was both long and hard.
-It dates back to 1934 when a small unit was established at the Collections and Services Division to provide for sanitary measures, and subsequently document restoration.
+The Federal Document Conservation Center (FDCC) dates back to 1934 when a small unit was established at the Department of Library Holdings and Services to for the restoration and preservation of library materials.
 Despite the primitive conservation methods and inferior performance, the specialized Library staff developed long-term perspectives including in particular a restoration center.

 In 1948 the Library established a research laboratory, and in 1950 the laboratory and the sanitary/restoration unit were integrated as a specialized service.
 Simultaneously (and in a long-term perspective) the structure was developed: research laboratory, sanitary/desinfection team (later preventive and long-term preservation sector), restoration team.

-Immense contribution to the establishment and further development of the service was made by E. F. Proskuriakova, the Collections and Services Unit leader between 1934 and 1941; Iu.
+Immense contribution to the establishment and further development of the service was made by E. F. Proskuriakova, the Department of Library Holdings and Services leader between 1934 and 1941; Iu.
 P. Niuksha, service leader from 1956 to 1991; leading laboratory expert M. G. Blank (staff member from 1959 to 1989); NLR's first specialists in manual restoration E. Kh.
 Trei, A. G. Novozhenina; and the first specialists in mechanical restoration V. S. Plotnikova, L. K. Romanova, I. M. Zolotova, E. S. Vlasova, L. A. Savelieva.

 In parallel, manual restoration was enriched with innovatory processes like paper consolidation with sizing compositions, de-restoration and cleaning with enzyme solutions, paper stabilization with complexions.
 The staff was responsible for the development, manufacturing at the Goznak factory and implementation of 37 restoration paper types in many restoration units in libraries, museums and archives across the country.